1. It’s highly effective and transformative.

 Clinical Professor of Medicine

-Director Arizona Center for Integrative Medicine at the
+Director of Arizona Center for Integrative Medicine at the

 University of Arizona College of Medicine